Monday, March 22, 2010

 A beautiful juxtaposition of photographs in the book has the famous head of King Djedefre from the Louvre, Paris (E 12626) facing on the opposite page the small head of a king from the collection of Nanette B. Kelekian, New York complete with it's heavily corroded eye inlays.

 I have always loved the limestone family statuettes of the old kingdom with plenty of examples included showing the wide variety of poses that occur within the convention.
-The book closes with a number of pieces of dynasty six ending the art of the old kingdom with two pieces which employ the formula but fall short on execution.
+The book closes with a number of pieces of dynasty VI ending the art of the Old Kingdom with two pieces which employ the formula but fall short on execution.

 This well written book is a visual joy and though I would have preferred a little more background on the works of art picked for the exhibition the pieces chosen made truly an extraordinary collection that will leave me looking through this book for years to come.